 2018 Future planning

 As was announced back in 2015, the Providence Alumnae Association will close its doors at the end of 2019.
 In 2018, the Class of 1968 will celebrate its Jubilee on May 19, 2018, and the Homecoming Luncheon will take place on Saturday, October 27.
 However, because there are so few active members of the Class of 1969 (25, with only four having paid dues in the last few years), it is likely they will be honored at the 2019 Homecoming Luncheon.

 Connie Gualano is the alumnae/i relations manager for the Sisters of Providence.
 You may reach her at 812-535-2811 or by email at firstname.lastname@example.org.

 In 1888, Our Lady of Providence Academy, the direct ancestor of Providence High School, was opened in one room of Our Lady of Sorrows School in Chicago.
 Nine students were enrolled.

 In 1891, the first two graduates received their diplomas.
 In 1898, a building on Van Buren Street and Albany Avenue (same geographic area) was purchased for the Academy.

 In 1921, Cardinal Mundelein selected the school as one of the regional high schools and the name was changed to Providence High School.
 Enrollment increase led to a new building at Central Park Avenue and Monroe Street.
 Classes began in the new building on March 4, 1929.

-That fall it reopened as a private Catholic School purchased from the Sisters of Providence and incorporated as a non-profit institution with Paul Adams as principal.
+That fall, it reopened as a private Catholic School purchased from the sisters and incorporated as a non-profit institution with Paul Adams as principal.

-Today, Providence-St. Mel is an independent school for pre-k to grade 12.
-Each year 100 percent of its graduates are accepted to four-year colleges and universities.
+Today, Providence-St. Mel is an independent school for pre-kindergarten to grade 12.
+Each year, 100 percent of its graduates are accepted to four-year colleges and universities.